Felice Gimondi

 Felice Gimondi (/it/; 29 September 1942 – 16 August 2019) was an Italian professional racing cyclist.
 With his 1968 victory at the Vuelta a España, only three years after becoming a professional cyclist, Gimondi, nicknamed "The Phoenix", was the second cyclist (after Jacques Anquetil) to win all three Grand Tours of road cycling: Tour de France (1965, his first year as a pro), Giro d'Italia (1967, 1969 and 1976), and Vuelta a España (1968).
-He is one of only seven cyclists to have done so.
+He is one of only eight cyclists to have done so.

 Gimondi also won the 1973 World Championship road race, as well as three of the five Cycling monuments, winning the Giro di Lombardia twice, and finished on the podium of a grand tour twelve times.

 He accomplished all of these major victories despite his career coinciding with that of Eddy Merckx.